roshik142234/Pizza/README.md

-This recipe will show how to makea pizza
+This recipe will show how to make a pizza